oktapath/oktapath.github.io/_posts/2020-08-31-dotnet-tooling.markdown

 - __[R#](https://www.jetbrains.com/resharper/)__ - we buy the ultimate version, because it comes bundled with a set of profilers that are great for your toolkit
 - __[The Essentials](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.BasicEssentials)__ - a collection of other extensions
 - __[PowerShell Tools for Visual Studio](https://marketplace.visualstudio.com/items?itemName=AdamRDriscoll.PowerShellToolsforVisualStudio2017-18561)__ - essential if you're writing PowerShell modules
-- __[Power Commands for Visual Studio](https://marketplace.visualstudio.com/items?itemName=VisualStudioPlatformTeam.PowerCommandsforVisualStudio)__ - set of usefull commands
+- __[Power Commands for Visual Studio](https://marketplace.visualstudio.com/items?itemName=VisualStudioPlatformTeam.PowerCommandsforVisualStudio)__ - set of useful commands
-- __[Productivity Power Tools](https://marketplace.visualstudio.com/items?itemName=VisualStudioPlatformTeam.PowerCommandsforVisualStudio)__ - another set of usefull addons
+- __[Productivity Power Tools](https://marketplace.visualstudio.com/items?itemName=VisualStudioPlatformTeam.PowerCommandsforVisualStudio)__ - another set of useful addons
 - __[Wakatime](https://wakatime.com/visual-studio)__ - best time tracker for Visual Studio, allows you to keep track of your hands-on time and through what languages are you spending your time on

 ### Visual Studio Code